We are pleased that you will be working with us.

 Important Fee Information

-- Regardless of your insurance status, you are ultimately responsible for the balance on your account for any professional services rendered.
-(This is especially true because we can never be sure until insurance reimbursements are received exactly what the amount of any reimbursements will be.)
+- We are out-of-network providers.
+Regardless of your insurance status, you are ultimately responsible for the balance on your account for any professional services rendered.
+(This is especially true because we can never be sure, until insurance reimbursements are received, exactly what the amount of any reimbursements will be.)

 - Specific details about your fee information, including your copay, have been discussed and agreed upon with you and our billing department representative.
 If you have any questions, please don’t hesitate to contact us.